custom-components/information/README.md

 ## Rules

 Like all other places there are need for some rules.
-Your repo should have a name like this `component.platform` so for a sensor platform named abc the repo should be named `sensor.abc`, if abc is a component and not a platform give it the name `abc`.
+Your repository should have a name like this `component.platform` so for a sensor platform named abc the repo should be named `sensor.abc`, if abc is a component and not a platform give it the name `abc`.

-In the repo there should be atleast 2 files. the component/platform (.py) file, and a README.md file.
+In the reposiory there should be at least 2 files. the component/platform (.py) file, and a README.md file.
 The README file should contain instructions on how to "install" it (which folder to put the file in), and a configuration example.

 ## Updater component

-The [custom_components](https://github.com/custom-components/custom_components) repo has a custom_component that will check the users installed custom_components against this org, to see if there is an update.
+The [custom_components](https://github.com/custom-components/custom_components) repository has a custom_component that will check the users installed custom_components against this org, to see if there is an update.

 The  [tracker-card](https://github.com/ciotlosm/custom-lovelace/tree/master/tracker-card) custom_card makes a good companion for that component.

-For the component to be able to check your repo, it **has** to be published here.
+For the component to be able to check your repository, it **has** to be published here.
 And must comply with this _standard_:

-If it is a component the `.py` file **must** be here in your repo:\
+If it is a component the `.py` file **must** be here in your repository:\
 `custom_components/YOUR_COMPONENT.py`

-If it is a platform the `.py` file **must** be here in your repo:\
+If it is a platform the `.py` file **must** be here in your repository:\
 `custom_components/COMPONENT/YOUR_PLATFORM.py`

 The `.py` file also will have to include a `__version__` variable, [example here](https://github.com/custom-components/sensor.authenticated/blob/master/custom_components/sensor/authenticated.py#L17)